AzizaZhanabatyrova/induction-loop-traffic-rule-detection/README.md

 ## ❓ FAQ
 Why induction loops?
 They’re already deployed in most cities and don’t track individuals. </br>
 Can this run in real time?
-Future work includes optimizing SLAM integration for real‑time performance.
+The current pipeline processes data in offline batches; the paper's Section V-D discusses potential directions like handling transient change dynamics and closing the simulated-to-real domain gap.

 ## 📬 Contact
 **Google Scholar**